 3. Do students get better grade in classes with quizzes than those without?
 (Compare result from answers from students)

-Teacher interview proposal: Our group wants to find a good way to improve student’s mathematic grades.
+Teacher interview proposal: Our group want to find a good way to improve student’s mathematic grades.
 We want to collect final grades of students’ mathematic class data for our quantitative data, and we also plan to do interview with a mathematic teacher by Skype for our qualitative data.
 Then we want to analyze these data and find the best way to improve students’ grades.

-2.What percentage of the students reviews the lessons before taking the quizzes during the
+2.What percentage of the students reviews the contents before taking the quizzes during the

 Pythagorean lecturing section?